 Marketing Manager – Lighting

-Operating for 50 years, this privately owned Lighting manufacturer has enjoyed revenues doubling over the past six years to £60m in the UK.
+Operating for 50 years, this privately owned lighting manufacturer has enjoyed revenues doubling over the past six years to £60m in the UK.
 This increase has been gained through organic growth; with the company operating through a number of autonomously run market sectors (housing, industrial, leisure, transport, education as examples).
-Over the past 15 years the company have expanded their operation into a number of European and North American countries.
-The organisation have instilled a progressive, non-bureaucratic culture that rewards commitment and a forward thinking approach.
+Over the past 15 years, the company has expanded their operation into a number of European and North American countries.
+The organisation has instilled a progressive, non-bureaucratic culture that rewards commitment and a forward-thinking approach.
 Employees are actively encouraged to empower their ideas, helping the business move forward.

 The business challenge

 Due to the company’s desire to shift sales focus more into the specification field, this person would clearly come from direct competition.
 To further compound this, due to the diversity of their range, our client wanted someone with exposure to the aforementioned areas of lighting.
 With the company operating a 7.30am start and being 15 miles from a major town, Collingwood’s Consultant, Mark Goldsmith, would be looking for someone who would be open to relocation.

 Following thorough research into the lighting manufacturing marketplace within the UK, Mark presented the client with 62 companies from which to headhunt.
 After speaking to every Marketing Manager identified (41 Marketing Managers in total) Mark presented the manufacturer with 5 candidates who were interested in the opportunity presented.
 The client agreed that Collingwood should interview all 5, and face-to-face interviews quickly followed.
 Mark concluded that 2 candidates, in particular, stood out.